majad00/DX-EX3310-T0_Openwrt_Hybrid/source/README.md

 1. Download the required source files listed above
 2. Place them in the `source/` directory, make changes
-3. Use the provided tool (coming soon) to create custom firmware by modifying the rootfs part The tool will also signe the firmware , ready to flash.
+3. Use the provided tool see readme in /DOC  to create custom firmware by modifying the rootfs part

-### Coming Soon

-- Build tools and scripts
-- SDK files
-- Cross-compilation environment setup
-- Custom rootfs creation guide

 ## 📁 Directory Structure
 DX-EX3310-T0_Openwrt_Hybrid/